Nagell-Lutz Theorem for Imaginary Quadratic Fields and class groups of quadratic fields: Introduction and statement of results

 \section{Introduction and statement of results}

 Elliptic curves are distinguished class of Diophantine equations, and they play a pivotal role in modern number theory.
 These curves, defined by equations of the form

-are central to the study of integer and rational solutions to polynomial equations (for more details about elliptic curves we refer \cite{Silverman-Tate}).
+are central to the study of integer and rational solutions to polynomial equations (for more details about elliptic curves, we refer to \cite{S-T}).
 The rich structure of elliptic curves has led to groundbreaking discoveries in areas such as algebraic geometry and modular forms.

 The Nagell-Lutz theorem is a significant result in the study of elliptic curves, particularly when it comes to finding integral solutions on these curves, which are torsion points.
-It provides a set of criteria to efficiently identify such points, thereby simplifying the search for rational or integer solutions to elliptic curve equations.
+Provides a set of criteria to efficiently identify such points, simplifying the search for rational or integer solutions to elliptic curve equations.
 The theorem is crucial because it provides a finite set of possibilities for checking integer solutions.
-Without the Nagell-Lutz theorem, finding torsion points would require testing all possible integer values for $x$ in the equation (\ref{gnrl eqn}).
-However, the theorem reduces this search space significantly by identifying specific conditions that $x$ must satisfy.

-Elliptic curves are typically defined over the field of rational numbers $\mathbb Q$, but they can also be defined over more general fields, such a imaginary quadratic fields.
 Understanding elliptic curves over imaginary quadratic fields is an important aspect of algebraic number theory, as it connects the theory of elliptic curves with the arithmetic of number fields.
-These types of question first raised by \cite{Thong}, and they extended the Nagell- Lutz theorem for $\mathbb Q(i)$.
+These types of question were studied by Kamieny\cite{K}, Kamieny-Najman \cite{KM}, Kenku-Memmose\cite{KM}, Najman\cite{N},\cite{N1} and Thong\cite{T}.
+In their work, the torsion points on elliptic curves over quadratic fields were extensively studied.

 Building on this inspiration, we aim to extend these results to apply any imaginary quadratic field with class number one.
 Our primary interest lies in studying an elliptic curve defined over imaginary quadratic fields with class number one.
 This specific case is significant in number theory as it links the properties of elliptic curves with the arithmetic of imaginary quadratic fields that have unique factorization in their ring of integers.
 That is our interest is to study the elliptic curve